 - A retrospective study of morbidity and mortality of raptors in southern England

-The Hawk Conservancy Trust is most grateful to the sponsors, friends and supporters of the National Bird of Prey Hospital, without whose financial support the care of injured raptors would be compromised.
+The Hawk Conservancy Trust is most grateful to the sponsors, friends and supporters of the National Bird of Prey Hospital, whose financial support is so important for the care of injured raptors arriving at the Trust.

 We are also extremely grateful to the volunteers who assist with the running of the hospital, help maintain the aviaries, perform ‘ambulance’ duties by collecting injured birds, and for assisting in their releases.

 Did you know?As part of our conservation breeding programme the Trust has five species of birds of prey at other collections in Europe and the UK on breeding loan.